On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth

+\rone{Because the skeletal shear $\partial_y U^{(sk)}$ is not directly accessible from instantaneous fields, we adopt the instantaneous wall-normal shear $\partial_y u$ as a direct operational proxy, and define the fissure support via a soft threshold $\chi_f$ applied to $|\partial_y u|$.
+Substituting $(\partial_y u)_f=\chi_f\,\partial_y u$ for $\partial_n U$ in \eqref{eq:nonlinear-fissure}--\eqref{eq:linear-fissure} yields the source proxies shown in figure~\ref{fig:fissure-source-snapshot}.
+Across this snapshot, $69\%$ of $|\mathcal{Q}^{(f)}|$ and $91\%$ of $|\mathcal{L}^{(f)}|$ lie within the identified fissure support, confirming that the retained sources are localised on the high-shear skeleton rather than distributed through the surrounding uniform-momentum interiors.}

-Finally, the wall imprint of these compact sources is dictated by the elliptic Green's function.
-Because the wall-parallel Green's weight decays approximately as $e^{-k\,y}$, low wall-parallel wavenumbers suffer weak attenuation, while high-$k$ content from the UMZ interior is strongly filtered.
-Consequently, fissure-aligned sources with low along-fissure $k$ transmit efficiently to the wall compared with broadband interior fluctuations.
-This picture is consistent with the UMZ-vortical-fissure structure in which $\Delta U=O(u_\tau)$ across fissures of thickness $\delta^{(f)}\sim \sqrt{\delta^+}$ \citep{klewicki_description_2013,bautista_uniform_2019}.
+\rthree{Finally, the wall imprint of these compact sources is dictated by the elliptic Green's function.
+Because the wall-parallel Green's weight decays approximately as $e^{-k\,y}$, the broadband wall-parallel content of UMZ-interior fluctuations is strongly filtered, whereas the fissure source --- although thin in $y$ --- projects onto \emph{low} wall-parallel wavenumbers because of its large along-fissure extent ($\ell_{s,t}\gg\delta^{(f)}$) and therefore transmits efficiently to the wall.} This picture is consistent with the UMZ-vortical-fissure structure in which $\Delta U=O(u_\tau)$ across fissures of thickness $\delta^{(f)+}\sim(\delta^+)^{1/2}$ \citep{klewicki_description_2013,bautista_uniform_2019}.